 One of the reasons for the rapid rise in being a creator is that it can be financially lucrative.
-Technically, creators come into the category of "small businesses," and two million such creators already make six-figure incomes.
+Technically, creators come into the category of "small businesses".
+In a survey of 2,000 content creators, NeoReach found that 21% of respondents earn a comfortable annual income of at least $50,000.
+Meanwhile, 1.4% earn over $1 million a year.
 These people act as role models for their younger fans, ensuring that there will be even more creators in the future.

 We have written many articles about influencers here on the Influencer Marketing Hub.
 Back in our first post, What is an Influencer, we described an influencer as being someone who has:

 - the power to affect the purchasing decisions of others because of his or her authority, knowledge, position, or relationship with his or her audience,

 - a following in a distinct niche, with whom he or she actively engages.
 The size of the following depends on the size of his/her topic of the niche.

 Clearly, most (if not all) influencers are creators of some form – whether it be through articles, images, or videos.
 Currently, the influencer marketing industry is worth $16.4 billion.
 According to Hootsuite, sponsored posts are worth $100 per 10,000 followers.
 This means that mega-influencers (at least 1 million followers) can earn as much as $10,000 on a single paid post.